srvmann/Financial-Sales-Dashboard-with-Automation/README.md

 The following hybrid solution was implemented to manage the daily influx of approximately 25 files, ensuring data was consolidated and ready for the Power BI model:

 1.  **Email Standardisation & Filtering:** Mail senders were instructed to include **"Credit Score"** in the email subject line.
-This keyword was used by the email client (or a rule) to filter the daily files into a separate folder automatically.
+This keyword was used as a rule to filter the daily files into a separate folder automatically.
 2.  **Cloud Transfer (Power Automate):** **Power Automate** was configured to monitor this dedicated email folder and automatically transfer all attachment files to a specific directory within **Google Drive**.
 3.  **Data Integration (Power BI & API):** An **API connection** was established to link Google Drive directly to the Power BI service, ensuring a live connection to the raw files.
-4.  **Data Processing & Combination (Python):** A **Python script** utilising the **`google-auth`** (or a similar Google Drive API client) library was used to access the files in Google Drive.
+4.  **Data Processing & Combination (Python):** A **Python script** utilising the **`google-auth`** library was used to access the files in Google Drive.
 This script performed the critical task of **reading and combining all individual files** into a single consolidated dataset, which the Power BI model then consumed to solve the analytical requirements.
 5.  **Manual Cleanup:** The only non-automated step remaining in the pipeline is the **manual deletion** of the old daily data from Google Drive to manage storage and ensure a clean environment for the next day's upload.

 ---